Fedegp17/MCSapp/README.md

 The individual scripts are separated tests to do the OCR (optical character recognition).Currently, each individual script is used for a particular functionality test.
 In a further version an only script will be made integrating all this individual functionalities.

+In case a push will be done, and you have added images to the repository for testing purposes, please add all the images to the '.gitignore' document.
+All the images will be in the team's Google Drive, no image should be loaded to the repository

 Final notes: When you clone this repository, you will need to create a virtual environment with the needed libraries.